Get Rates Near You!

 Share price

-The share price of a stock may be reported in a variety of ways, including the previous day’s closing price, the present day’s opening price, and the current price based on the most recent trade.
+The share price of a stock may be reported in various ways, including the previous day’s closing price, the present day’s opening price, and the current price based on the most recent trade.

 Since prices can move rapidly, the most important price to look at when you are about to trade is the current price.
 In this chart, the closing share price on May 22, 2020, was $318.89.